intmus/inttheory19-20/_05-counterpoint-embell-shapes/a3-introcounterpoint.md

 P4, M2, m2, M7, m7, A4, d5

+Why are fourths dissonant?

+-They sound like they still need to resolve

 What are the different kinds of contrapuntal motion?

-Static: Two lines that do not move
+Static: Lines that do not move

-Contrary: Two lines moving in opposite direction and by any distance
+Contrary: Movement in opposite direction

-Similar: Two lines moving in the same direction, and by different distance
+Similar: Lines moving in the same direction, and arrive at different interval sizes

-Oblique: One line moves while the other does not
+Oblique: One line moves while the other(s) remain the same

-Parallel: Two lines moving the in same direction and by same distance
+Parallel: Lines moving the in same direction and arrives at same interval size

+What is counterpoint

+-smooth voice leading

+-different lines of music or melodies moving together

+What is the value of counterpoint

+-one of the big concepts of music, voice leading!

 # Further reading